VAGAScom/json_http_connection/README.md

 # JsonHttpConnection

-Cria conexões com serviços HTTP da Vagas que trasmitam JSON
+Make HTTP connections to JSON services using faraday and typhoeus.

 ## Installation